 2 Corinthians 8.1-24

-Chapter 24 changes the pattern in this book.
-Instead of talking about God’s judgment on specific nations, the prophet begins to speak to the inhabitants of the earth.
+In chapter 24 of Isaiah, the pattern of the book changes.
+Instead of talking about God’s judgment on specific nations, the prophet begins speaking to the inhabitants of the earth.
 This prophecy is more general in nature.

-It certainly had near future meaning, possibly either the devastation brought about by Sennacherib and his Assyrian army or by Nebuchadnezzar and his armies from Babylon.
+It. certainly. had a near future meaning, possibly the devastation brought about by Sennacherib and his Assyrian army or by Nebuchadnezzar and his armies from Babylon.

-But it also has yet future application concerning the period of history called the Tribulation.
-The book of Revelation talks about the incredible destruction that will take place during those horrible, terrifying seven years: fires, earthquakes like the world has never seen, pestilence and wars, among other things.
+But it also has a yet future application in the events of the Tribulation.
+The book of Revelation talks about the incredible destruction that will take place during those terrifying seven years.

-The next few chapters of Isaiah will continue talking about God’s judgment on the world, but there is also comfort contained in many of the passages for God’s people.
+The next few chapters of Isaiah will continue talking about God’s judgment on the world, but there is also comfort in these passages for those who belong to Him.
 Even in the worst of times, God cares for His own!
-And as for the Great Tribulation to come, I don’t believe those of us who have made a decision for Christ now will be around to see that time.
-I believe that time will be proceeded by the Rapture of the church:
+And as for the Great Tribulation, I don’t believe those of us who have made a decision for Christ now will be around to see it.
+I believe it will be proceeded by the Rapture of the church:

 “For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
 And the dead in Christ will rise first.
 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And thus we shall always be with the Lord” (1 Thess.
 4.16-17).

-But there will also be those who attend church, but who have never made a personal commitment to Christ and who will realize too late that they were not truly saved.
+Sadly, there will be those who attend church, do good things and think they’re OK with God, who will realize too late that they were not truly saved (Matt.
+7.21-23).

-If you cannot say that there has been a time in your life where you recognized your need for a Savior because you were utterly helpless to save yourself, a time when you accepted Christ’s sacrificial work on the cross for you personally and surrendered your life to Him, cry out to God now and ask Him to save you.
+If you cannot say that there has been a time in your life where you recognized your need for a Savior, a time when you accepted Christ’s sacrificial work on the cross for you personally and surrendered your life to Him, cry out to God now and ask Him to save you.

-But what if, you have prayed a prayer or had an emotional experience at some time in your life?
-What does it mean to “examine yourselves as to whether you are in the faith”?
+Perhaps, you’ve prayed a prayer or had an emotional experience at some time in your life, but you still have doubts.

 First, there is no magic in praying a prayer.
-We are saved by God’s grace through faith.
-So while many are saved as a result of praying a prayer, it’s still a work of grace as saving faith comes alive in your heart.
+We are saved by God’s grace through faith (Eph.
+2.8-9).
+So while many are saved as a result of praying a prayer, it’s still a work of grace as saving faith comes alive in our hearts.

 Today’s Other Readings: